 Whilst expert witness registers/portals are useful, do you really know the expert you are instructing?

-At Inquesta, we have 3 experienced expert forensic accountants, Rob Miller, Tim Keeling and Mark Holdsworth, who between them have more than 25 years experience acting as an expert forensic accountant and giving evidence in Court.
+At Inquesta, we have two experienced expert forensic accountants, Rob Miller and Mark Holdsworth, who between them have decades of experience acting as an expert forensic accountant and giving evidence in Court.

 Rob also acts on a number of commercial litigation and matrimonial matters, with work including shareholder disputes, loss of profits claims and business valuations, amongst others.